 The portion of Net Position Invested in Capital Assets, Net of related debt, indicates the College's equity in property, plant and equipment.
-This decreased \$523 thousand from \$7.298 million in 2019 to \$6.775 million in 2020.
-This decrease is the result of depreciation costs net of any asset additions during the year.
+This decreased \$1.962 million from \$6.775 million in 2020 to \$4.813 million in 2021.
+This decrease is the result of the additional debt incurred with the Richland Campus purchase and depreciation costs net of any other asset additions during the year.

-The portion of Net Position in Restricted-Expendable totaling \$1.348 million consists of funds set aside by the Board of Trustees for future capital or operating needs.
+The portion of Net Position in Restricted-Expendable totaling \$1.373 million consists of funds set aside by the Board of Trustees for future capital or operating needs.

 The remaining portion of Net Position is classified as Unrestricted for financial statement purposes.
-The total at June 30, 2020 is \$4.003 million, up \$614 thousand over the prior year.
+The total at June 30, 2021 is \$6.128 million, up \$2.125 million over the prior year.
 The increase is due to the net of the increase in asset balances plus the decrease in liabilities at year end.
 The Unrestricted assets are typically used for continuing College operations.